d-morrison/IntroStatActivities/_book/08-paired.md

 15. How much evidence does this provide for improved air quality in US cities?

-\vspace{1in}
+\vspace{.5in}

 16. Write out the parameter of interest in context of the study.

 \vspace{1in}

-\begin{center}\includegraphics[width=0.7\linewidth]{08-paired_files/figure-latex/unnamed-chunk-5-1} \end{center}
+\begin{center}\includegraphics[width=0.7\linewidth]{08-paired_files/figure-latex/unnamed-chunk-6-1} \end{center}

-17. Use bootstrapping to find a 99% confidence interval for the parameter of interest.
-Fill in the data, number of bootstrap samples, and confidence level.
+17. Use the bootstrapped distribution above to find a 99% confidence interval for the parameter of interest.
 Report the confidence interval in interval notation.

-\vspace{1in}
+\vspace{.3in}

 ### Communicate the results and answer the research question.

-18. Interpret the 99% confidence interval in the following figure in the context of the problem.
+18. Interpret the 99% confidence interval in the context of the problem.

-\vspace{1in}
+\newpage

 19. Write a paragraph summarizes the results of this study.
 Be sure to include: